 Generally, the regular squat is the premier strength movement to develop leg and back strength for Olympic weightlifters.
 In addition to the front squat and various pulls, the regular squat is used to drive up strength in specific patterns (high bar back squat) to translate to increased clean, jerk, and snatch performance.
 In some training systems,

-partial squats and pause squats are used, as well as box squatting to increase specific strength needed to certain positions.
+partial squats and pause squats are used, as well as box squatting to increase specific strength needed for certain positions.

 Are you a Powerlifter?
 Or a Strength Athlete?

-Powerlifters and strength athletes can benefits from both movements equally.
-In these strength sports, the regular squat (no pause, and no box) is the objective test performed in competition, and therefore holds a high value to practice and train it to develop necessary strength and technique.
-With that said, the box squat can be used to isolate specific ranges of force development that may be lacking in these athletes address issues with achieving depth in a squat and/or to isolate either greater quadriceps or posterior chain development.
+Powerlifters and strength athletes can benefit from both movements equally.
+In these strength sports, the regular squat (no pause, and no box) is the objective test performed in competition and therefore holds a high value to practice and train it to develop the necessary strength and technique.
+With that said, the box squat can be used to isolate specific ranges of force development that may be lacking in these athletes to address issues with achieving depth in a squat and/or isolate either greater quadriceps or posterior chain development.